surniaulula/wpsso/readme.txt

 = 4.5.3-dev.2 =

 (2018/06/25) Added a new "WPSSO REST API" add-on and removed the WordPress REST API integration module (Pro version).
+Added a new FAQ: How can I add Schema aggregateRating values?

 = 4.5.2 =